 You Can Appreciate the Wild Forgotten Coast Firsthand

 T.H.
 Stone Memorial St. Joseph Peninsula State Park protects a truly precious collage of native Forgotten Coast ecosystems: an eye-opening taste of the Panhandle’s natural beauty, which in some other places is a bit obscured by heavy development.
-The park’s ecological spectrum runs from the estuarine and marine habitats just offshore and the shining beaches and sand dunes—including some of the tallest (more than 30 feet high) and most pristine on the Florida Panhandle—to coastal grassland, oak and sand-pine scrub, mesic and wet flatwoods dominated by slash pine, maritime hammock, wet prairie, marshes, basin swamps, and more.
-The northern part of the park (and the peninsula itself) is a Wilderness Preserve of nearly 2,000 acres in extent: a really special slice of backcountry!
+The park’s ecological spectrum runs from the estuarine and marine habitats just offshore and the shining beaches and sand dunes—including some of the tallest (more than 30 feet high) and most pristine on the Florida Panhandle—to coastal grassland, oak, and sand-pine scrub, mesic and wet flatwoods dominated by slash pine, maritime hammock, wet prairie, marshes, basin swamps, and more.
+The northern part of the park (and the peninsula itself) is a Wilderness Preserve of nearly 2,000 acres in extent: a really special slice of the backcountry!

 You’ve Got Wildlife Galore to Enjoy

 All of that natural, intact habitat makes T.H.
 Stone Memorial St. Joseph Peninsula State Park a rich stomping ground for Forgotten Coast critters, needless to say.
 A highlight of the Great Florida Birding & Wildlife Trail, the park harbors some 17 percent of the entire nesting population of snowy plovers in Florida, and there’s a crowded roster of other shorebirds, waders, seabirds, songbirds, and raptors here as well, both migrants and residents.
 Three species of sea turtles nest on the state park’s beaches: mainly loggerheads, but also green turtles and the occasional (massive) leatherback.